Azure/enterprise-azure-policy-as-code/docs/SCaC_Documentation.md

   * In the ADO portal, navigate to the pipelines section and create a new pipeline.
 Select Azure Repos Git and select the Git repository you imported in prior steps.
 Choose the option to use an existing azure pipelines YAML file.
 Navigate to the policypipeline.yml file.
 Save the pipeline.
   * Edit pipeline to reflect your environment
     * Replace all service connections fields in the policypipeline.yml with the ADO plaintext name for the connection
-    * You may also reference a management group, in this case you will replace the current management group in the pipeline code with the plaintext name of your management group
+    * You may reference a management group, in this case you will replace the current management group in the pipeline code with the plaintext name of your management group
       * NOTE: if you are referencing the tenant root group, you will use the ID instead of a plaintext name
   * Under each stage in the pipeline, there is a reference to the management group name variable.
 You will make this reference $null if you are not deploying to a management group.
 Otherwise, make it a reference to the managementGroupName variable.